 - Avoid using websites when your browser displays certificate errors or warnings.

 Phishing is when an attacker attempts to acquire information by masquerading as a trustworthy entity in an electronic communication.
 Phishing messages often direct the recipient to a spoof website.
 Phishing attacks are typically carried out through email, instant messaging, telephone calls, and text messages (SMS).
+A specific example of Phishing, known as Business Email Compromise (BEC), has become increasingly popular among cyber criminals.
+Click here to read more information and how you can protect your business from fraud.

 - Delete email and text messages that ask you to confirm or provide sensitive information.
 Legitimate companies don't ask for sensitive information through email or text messages.